 (22:18) EB: Some of them are absolutely amazing—they’ve read all over, particularly in other literatures.
 Some haven’t read very much.
 They’re very differently prepared.

 (22:31) CP: What would be a reason why a teacher would benefit from coming to the graduate institute?

-(22:48) EB: For two very different reasons: one is they are actually learning interesting things.
+(22:48) EB: For 2 very different reasons: one is they are actually learning interesting things.
 We’re reading really fundamental, interesting texts.
 You know something that it’s very good to know.